Skip to content

 }

 Tip: Copy extra from GET /api/v1/facilitator/supported → matching kinds[] entry + your wallet-specific fields.
-Or use POST /api/v1/facilitator/upgrade to have the facilitator build this for you (see below).
+Or use POST /api/v1/facilitator/payment-required/enrich (Step 2).

-When the buyer retries with proof, extract the header and POST it to the facilitator. pr402's /settle performs full verification internally before executing on-chain, so calling /settle alone is the simplest path.
-For audit linkage, you can optionally call /verify first to obtain a correlationId, then pass it to /settle.
+When the buyer retries with proof, extract the header and POST it to the facilitator. pr402's /settle performs full verification internally before executing on-chain.

 Pseudocode — simple path (any language):